This post may contain affiliate links. As an amazon associate, we earn from qualifying purchases. Find out more in our disclosure.

 The food at ski resorts is incredibly expensive, so skipping the resort cuisine is an excellent way to save money while skiing with children.
 A couple of years ago, we bought our whole family lunch at the ski hill and it was over $100!

-The best option is to make your budget ski lunch an event in it’s own with a ski tailgating party.
+The best option is to make your budget ski lunch an event on it’s own with a ski tailgating party.
 While you don’t need a full grill or party decorations, planning ahead with a warm lunch, a few folding camp chairs and some music is a surefire way to bring some fun into your lunch and save money while skiing.
+Make sure you stay hydrated during the day by bringing your own water.
 If your kids need some lodge time to warm up, keep it simple with just a shared hot chocolate and you still won’t break your ski trip budget.

 Get Free Passes By Working At A Ski Resort

-Like I mentioned, we live in the mountains where many people would love to ski, but really can’t afford it.
-To get around that, many families take advantage of the ski resorts family season pass benefits for employees.
+As I mentioned, we live in the mountains where many people would love to ski, but really can’t afford it.
+To get around that, many families take advantage of the ski resorts’ family season pass benefits for employees.
 Most ski resorts will give free season passes to employees AND all their immediate family, making this the cheapest way to ski as a family.
 We know many moms who work one parking lot shift a week and all carpool up together.
 Others have one parent who works one weekend day as a ski instructor while the other parent skis with the kids for free.
-Still others take on part time office work with ski resorts so their family can ski for free.
+Still, others take on part-time office work with ski resorts so their family can ski for free.
 If you want the best way to ski for cheap with kids, working at a resort is the way to go!